rich-iannone/ttt/README.md

 afterward.

-Records are written to disk (one CSV file per day, naming format is `[YYYY-MM-DD].csv`.
-Files are created and modified in the hidden `.ttt` folder of the user’s documents folder.
+Records are written to disk (one CSV file per day, naming format is `[YYYY-MM-DD].csv`).
+Files are created and modified in the hidden `.ttt` folder of the user’s Documents folder.
 The package will generate that folder when necessary.

-A few functions are provided to help with manage the files that *ttt*
+A few functions are provided to help with managing the files that *ttt*
 creates:

   - `where_ttt_dir()`: provides the file path of the `.ttt` dir